How long does it take to recover after a c-section?

-- you have pain when you pass urine or if you leak urine when you don’t mean to
+- difficulty or pain passing urine or leaking urine when you don’t mean to

-- your wound has a discharge or you are worried it is not healing properly
+- discharge from your wound or you’re worried your wound is not healing properly

-- you have a cough, chest pain or you’re short of breath
+- cough, chest pain or shortness of breath

-- you have pain, redness or swelling in the calf muscle of one leg
+- pain, redness or swelling in the lower leg (calf muscle)

-- you are worried about your baby’s breathing – call 999 if your baby is having problems breathing.
+- problems with your baby’s breathing – call 999 if you’re worried about your baby’s breathing.

 Your next pregnancy

-When you are ready, you may start thinking about having another baby.
-Here's more about your health in pregnancy and options for giving birth if you've had a previous c-section.
+When you’re ready, you may start thinking about having another baby.
+Read more about your health in pregnancy and options for giving birth if you've had a previous c-section.